ocaml/dune/doc/stanzas/executable.rst

 There is a very subtle difference in the naming of these stanzas.
 One is ``executables``, plural, and the other is ``executable``, singular.
-The ``executables`` stanza is the same as the ``executable`` stanza except that it's used to describe several executables sharing the same configuration, so the plural ``executables`` stanza is used to describe more than one executable.
+The ``executables`` stanza is very similar as the ``executable`` stanza but can be used to to describe several executables sharing the same configuration, so the plural ``executables`` stanza is used to describe more than one executable.

 It shares the same fields as the ``executable`` stanza, except that instead of ``(name ...)`` and ``(public_name ...)`` you must use the plural versions as